tuckerweibell/recipe/docs/src/pages/guides/contributing.md

 1. **Implement the component.**
    - [Create the component](#creating-components)
    - Consider how your component will be [accessible to all users](https://www.essentialaccessibility.com/blog/web-content-accessibility-guidelines).
 Recipe's default component template includes basic tests for common accessibility issues to help get you started.
    - Provide test coverage for the component.
-Recipe's default template for testing includes a visual snapshot for each example from the component's API documentation, automatically providing regression test coverage ensuring that your component _looks as it should_ when initially rendered.
+Recipe's default template for testing includes visual UI tests with [Chromatic](https://www.chromatic.com/) for each example from the component's API documentation, automatically providing regression test coverage ensuring that your component _looks as it should_ when initially rendered.
 Beyond this, you should provide additional tests to demonstrate the component _behaves as it should_ upon user interaction.
    - Create a changeset [following semantic versioning](#following-semantic-versioning) to categorize your changes into appropriate headings for our changelog.
 1. **Code review**
    - A code review from the Recipe team is required.